-- 46. See "23" in everything. - 47.
-Flirt with money. - 48.
-Be AFK very little. - Threaten large American culture corporations. - 50.
-Broadcast radio from Skäggetorp. - 51.
-Make a "100 list" for successful projects. - 52.
-Be unsure what the list should be named. - 53.
-Take upon yourself a lot of projects. - 54.
-Make sure to be connected to technical, aesthetical, and philosophical people of world class competence. - 55.
-Sleep over at each others houses regularly. - 56.
-Publish a book about Kopimi. - 57.
-At a trial, deny everything. - 58.
-Cultivate unfounded myths and react to them. - 59.
-Hack sites, e-mail accounts, and more. - Continuously mock and ridicule all aspects of copyright. - Create an Internet site where people can buy and sell votes in democratic elections. - 62.
-Claim to be true, fair and satisfied. - 63.
-Collect money for fraux's trip to Iceland. - Confidently claim that all disconnected computers are broken. - 65.
-Do NOT go to Kurdistan. - 66.
-Make sure to thoroughly establish the claim that all hardware is overpriced. - 67.
-Affirm all words and signs. - 68.
-Mindfuck each other to appropriate extent. - 69.
-Take care of small animals. - Create and spiritualize the concept of "Snel hest."
+- 47. Flirt with money.

+- 48. Be AFK very little.

+- 49. Threaten large American culture corporations.

+- 50. Broadcast radio from Skäggetorp.

+- 51. Make a "100 list" for successful projects.

+- 52. Be unsure what the list should be named.

+- 53. Take upon yourself a lot of projects.

+- 54. Make sure to be connected to technical, aesthetical, and philosophical people of world class competence.

+- 55. Sleep over at each others houses regularly.

+- 56. Publish a book about Kopimi.

+- 57. At a trial, deny everything.

+- 58. Cultivate unfounded myths and react to them.

+- 59. Hack sites, e-mail accounts, and more.

+- Continuously mock and ridicule all aspects of copyright.

+- Create an Internet site where people can buy and sell votes in democratic elections.

+- 62. Claim to be true, fair and satisfied.

+- 63. Collect money for fraux's trip to Iceland.

+- Confidently claim that all disconnected computers are broken.

+- 65. Do NOT go to Kurdistan.

+- 66. Make sure to thoroughly establish the claim that all hardware is overpriced.

+- 67. Affirm all words and signs.

+- 68. Mindfuck each other to appropriate extent.

+- 69. Take care of small animals.

+- Create and spiritualize the concept of "Snel hest."

-- 71. Start and own a think-tank. - 72.
-Deny magnetism. - 73.
-Start a business school.
-Drop out. - 74.
-Write press releases often. - Use IRC while in your underwear, and eat pizza. - 76.
-Juggle with other people's balls. - 77.
-Ensure that there is no conclusive evidence of Ikko giving monki advertising money by means of volada's helicopter. - Cause inflation and a global financial crisis. - 79.
+- 71. Start and own a think-tank.

+- 72. Deny magnetism.

+- 73. Start a business school.
+Drop out.

+- 74. Write press releases often. - 75.
+Use IRC while in your underwear, and eat pizza. - 76.
+Juggle with other people's balls. - Ensure that there is no conclusive evidence of Ikko giving monki advertising money by means of volada's helicopter. - 78.
+Cause inflation and a global financial crisis. - 79.
 Express yourself vaguely if anyone asks you, "How much is a bandwidth?" - Use "dynamic" to mean "completely out of control". - 81.
 Never mention Hotmail, MSN, or Windows. - 82.
 Have all project meetings on IRC. - 83.
-Claim to receive around 1256 e-mails a day. - Force a prosecutor to draw up several thousand pages of drivel. - 85.
+Claim to receive around 1256 e-mails a day. - 84.
+Force a prosecutor to draw up several thousand pages of drivel. - 85.
 Above all abstract everything. - 86.
-Have a liberal vision of hell. - Consider yourself overly qualified for top positions in American film and music industries. - Create the world's largest file-sharing service in a twinkling. - 89.
-Attract international attention by accident. - Control the portal and opinion makers in all mediums. - Standardize and explain your way of doing things at all levels. - 92.
-Have 3576 anonymous confessions on your hard drive.
-Including the authors' IP addresses and personal information.
+Have a liberal vision of hell. - 87.
+Consider yourself overly qualified for top positions in American film and music industries. - 88.
+Create the world's largest file-sharing service in a twinkling. - 89.
+Attract international attention by accident. - Control the portal and opinion makers in all mediums - 91.
+Standardize and explain your way of doing things at all levels. - Have 3576 anonymous confessions on your hard drive.
+Including the authors' IP addresses and personal information. - 93.
+Preserve the Internet. - Mention the Internet as a source in serious discussions. - 95.
+Rarely mention reasons for your IT elitism.